 JT: I guess AI will be hidden away.
 They will exist for sure, like everywhere, ubiquitous, and we won’t even notice AI is AI.
 We won’t feel that it’s scary, nobody recognises it as a danger.

 AW: It’s just there, like a tree.

-JT: It will probably be something very close to the concept of bacteria that lives within us.
+JT: It will probably be something very close to the concept of bacteria which live within us.